Mahinur29/Mahinur29/README.md

 - 💬 Ask me about anything, guarantee for nothing though
 - 📫 How to reach me: mahinur@uygur.com
 - 😄 Pronouns: you choose
 - 🔮 Fun fact: Even if the time machines exists, we would never be able to meet our future self.
 Meaning we only exist in now and the past?
-Or, do we really create our destiny?
-Weird, weird!
+Or, do we really create our what we're gonna be?
+Exhausting this living thing is!